 What is Expungement?

-Expungement is when a student’s disciplinary record is maintained by Student Conduct, but isn’t shared with requesting agencies via the Dean Certification Process.
+Expungement is when a student’s disciplinary record is maintained by Student Conduct, but isn’t shared with requesting agencies via the Conduct Record Verification Process.
 A Dean’s Certification (or disciplinary clearance) is a verification of your student conduct record.
 This verification is usually requested by law schools, medical schools, travel abroad programs, state bar associations, government agencies or independent agencies when you are applying for admissions or employment.
 When a student’s record is expunged, the record will not be shared with the requesting agency as part of the dean certification process.
 To process a dean certification or an expungement request, signed authorization is needed from the student.

 Expungement requests only apply to a student’s non-academic conduct record maintained by Student Conduct.
 Reports and/or other correspondence maintained by other university departments such as the Office of Affirmative Action and Equal Employment Opportunity & Title IX, the College of Veterinary Medicine, or the School of Pharmacy are not subject to expungement under this policy.

 Expunged records are only released as required by law.
 It is important to note that a student with an expunged record may still need to disclose information regarding their past disciplinary history at Auburn University to a third party including a potential employer, another university through the admissions process, or a professional governing body (ex: a Bar or Medical Board), based on the questions being asked by the organization (employer, professional governing body, etc.) as part of their admissions or intake process.